rippedpiracy/docs/README.md

 Make a Pull Request with the modified/added Content.

-**We do not recommend randomly forking the repo, just for the sake of renaming it and keeping it on your profile.
+**We do not recommend randomly forking the repo, just for the sake of renaming it and keeping it on your profile, instead star it.
 *Only fork when necessary and delete your repo after your Pull Request was Approved/Denied.*
 This is to prevent any outdated info from being kept, as we may remove sites that turned malicious or went down.**